Goodman Law Firm, P. A.

 Chapter 12 Bankruptcy

-Chapter 12 of the U.S. Bankruptcy is like Chapter 13, but it is only available to independent famers and fishermen.
+Chapter 12 of the U.S. Bankruptcy is like Chapter 13, but it is only available to independent farmers and fishermen.

 The Goodman Law Firm is glad to provide an attorney to represent you in a Maine Bankruptcy court.
 For more information, please contact the Goodman Law Firm.
 We are happy to answer your bankruptcy questions and provide a free consolation.